SirvanD/Princes-Theatre/README.md

 - To install dependencies run `npm install`

+- To run the application run `npm start`

 - To test the application run `npm run test`

 ## Architecture and wireframe